 'Carbon Negative' Fallacy

 Carbon dioxide can also be used in industrial products like synthetic fuels, petrochemicals, plastics and cements (called carbon capture use and storage - CCUS).
-The fundamental problem here is that the CO2 is not removed but rather imbed in products that release the gas later when burnt or while decomposing.
+The fundamental problem here is that the CO2 is not removed but rather imbed in products that release the gas later when burned or while decomposing.
 This process also creates additional emission in making the products, so few, if any, CCUS projects are truly carbon negative.

 Many see the combining of bioenergy projects with CCS (BECCS) as the negative emissions technique with the most potential.
 This entails growing trees, switchgrass, corn or other forms of biomass to be burnt to create energy while capturing the carbon dioxide produced in the process and storing it.
 Biofuel Watch has an infographic showing the problems at each stage of BECCS, from deforestation to monocropping and land grabbing and how the majority of captured gas will likely be used to extract oil from older wells.